ije/mono-jsx-dom/README.md

 }
 ```

-You can also set the `viewTransition` prop a html element which contains signal children.
+You can also set the `viewTransition` prop on an HTML element that contains signal children.

 ```tsx
 function App(this: FC<{ message: string }>) {